 On April 16, the Department of Human Services (DHS) released guidance and the necessary reporting forms to employers.
+On April 27, the guidance was updated.
 The link to those resources can be accessed at https://humanservices.arkansas.gov/resources/response-covid-19